SINTEF-Power-system-asset-management/flexible_load_analysis/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # Authors
-Contributors: Eirik Haugen, Daniel Bjerkehagen, Iver Bakken Sperstad, Susanne Sandell
+Contributors: Daniel Bjerkehagen, Susanne Sandell, Eirik Haugen, Iver Bakken Sperstad

+## Funding
+This work has been funded by CINELDI – Centre for intelligent electricity distribution, an 8-year Research Centre under the FME scheme (Centre for Environment-friendly Energy Research, 257626/E20) of the Norwegian Research Council.

-Copyright &copy; 2021 SINTEF Energi AS
+Copyright &copy; 2022 SINTEF Energi AS